cityofaustin/vision-zero/editor/testing.md

 - filter menu toggle shows a badge with how many fitler switches are enabled
 - refresh page and varify that search filters are persisted
 - use Reset button to reset filters.
 Refresh page to verify reset is persisted.
+- Record count is visible to left of pagination buttons
 - paginate through search results
+- use dropdown menu (to right of pagination controls) to change page size
 - sort by various columns
+- sort indicator icon updates as sort column changes
+- Reset filters button appears when sort column is changed
 - Use column visibility settings menu (gear icon to right of pagination controls) to adjust column visibility
 - Verify column visibility settings persist when page is refreshed
-- sort indicator icon updates as sort column changes
-- Reset filters button appears when sort column is changed
-- Column sort setting is persisted when refresh page
+- Column sort setting is persisted when refreshing the page
 - Loading spinner appearas when column sort triggers data refetch
+- Crashes map: Use the **Map** toggle to the right of the search input to switch between the list and map views
+- Crashes map: Adjust the page size to show many features on map
+- Crashes map: zoom in. click on a crash point to display it's pop-up card.
+- Crashes map: use the fit bounds control (top right corner of map, above +/- buttons) to recenter the map
+- Crashes map: Use the basemap control to change to the **Aerial** imagery basemap.
+Zoom in to make sure tiles load propery.
+- Crashes map: Switch back to **Streets** basemap.
+Not switch to dark mode and (1) confirm that the basemap changes to the dark streets basemap and (2) click on a point to confirm that it's pop-up card is styled with a dark background
+- Crashes map: click on a crash point once more and use the hyperlinked crash ID to navigate to the crash details page
 - Use download button to export records to csv
 - Download modal: Info banner appears with message about # of records to be downloaded
 - Download modal: Download button is disabled and displays a spinner while data is being fetched
 - Download modal: use Download button to save exported data
 - Open downloaded data in CSV editor and verify it has no rendering or formatting issues
-- Record count is visible to left of Download button

 ### Create temporary crash record